pldrouin/qsigex2/README.txt

 The clear target must be used prior to call make with different options

 To generate the HTML documentation, use the htmldoc target.
+"lib" and "include" subdirectories must be created before compiling.